kolbe/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>Options Rclone options for backup and restore with mydumper and lightning.</p>
+<p>rclone options for backup and restore with mydumper and Lightning.</p>
 </td>
 </tr>
 </tbody>